MoWobbler/AntiAfk/README.md

   - Optimization
   - Prevent players from bypassing with a water pool?
   - Change the timings around
-  - remove "You are now afk" messages
+  - Remove "You are now afk" messages
+  - Log more stuff

 Config options:
   - Minimum_tps: Afk players will only be kicked if tps is less than this value